gagolews/stringi/devel/sphinx/rapi/stri_datetime_format.md

 ## Details

-Vectorized over `time` or `str`.
+Vectorized over `format` and `time` or `str`.

-By default, `stri_datetime_format` (for the sake of compatibility with the [`strftime`](https://stat.ethz.ch/R-manual/R-patched/library/base/html/strptime.html) function, but unlike `format.POSIXst`) formats a date/time object using the current default time zone.
+By default, `stri_datetime_format` (for the sake of compatibility with the [`strftime`](https://stat.ethz.ch/R-manual/R-patched/library/base/html/strftime.html) function, but unlike `format.POSIXst`) formats a date/time object using the current default time zone.

 `format` may be one of `DT_STYLE` or `DT_relative_STYLE`, where `DT` is equal to `date`, `time`, or `datetime`, and `STYLE` is equal to `full`, `long`, `medium`, or `short`.
 This gives a locale-dependent date and/or time format.
-Note that currently <span class="pkg">ICU</span> does not support `relative` `time` formats, so this flag is currently ignored in such a context.
+Note that currently <span class="pkg">ICU</span> does not support `relative` `time` formats, thus this flag is currently ignored in such a context.

-Otherwise, `format` is a pattern: a string, where specific sequences of characters are replaced with date and time data from a calendar when formatting or used to generate data for a calendar when parsing.
-For example, `y` stands for the year.
+Otherwise, `format` is a pattern: a string where specific sequences of characters are replaced with date/time data from a calendar when formatting or used to generate data for a calendar when parsing.
+For example, `y` stands for \'year\'.
 Characters may be used multiple times: `yy` might produce `99`, whereas `yyyy` yields `1999`.
-For most of the numerical fields, the number of characters specifies the field width.
+For most numerical fields, the number of characters specifies the field width.
 For example, if `h` is the hour, `h` might produce `5`, but `hh` yields `05`.
-For some characters, the count specifies whether an abbreviated or full form should be used, but may have other choices, as given below.
+For some characters, the count specifies whether an abbreviated or full form should be used.

 Two single quotes represent a literal single quote, either inside or outside single quotes.
 Text within single quotes is not interpreted in any way (except for two adjacent single quotes).
-Otherwise all ASCII letter from `a` to `z` and `A` to `Z` are reserved as syntax characters, and require quoting if they are to represent literal characters.
-In addition, certain ASCII punctuation characters may become variable in the future (e.g., `:` being interpreted as the time separator and `/` as a date separator, and replaced by respective locale-sensitive characters in display).
+Otherwise, all ASCII letters from `a` to `z` and `A` to `Z` are reserved as syntax characters, and require quoting if they are to represent literal characters.
+In addition, certain ASCII punctuation characters may become available in the future (e.g., `:` being interpreted as the time separator and `/` as a date separator, and replaced by respective locale-sensitive characters in display).

 |            |                                                        |                |                                  |
 |:-----------|:-------------------------------------------------------|:---------------|:---------------------------------|